 3. Simplify with automation and innovation

 When great ideas or highly productive employees are held back by repetitive or labour-intensive business processes, it can stifle progress and creativity.
-Simplify your business process with AI-driven development and automation, using your SAP data.
+Simplify your business process with AI-powered development and automation, using your SAP data.

 For over a decade, we’ve been progressively unifying the Microsoft Power Platform into a unique, fully integrated and cloud-powered suite.
 With solutions such as Power Apps, Power Automate, Power Virtual Agents and AI Builder, we’ve reinvented how all makers develop software, further democratising access to innovative business solutions.